packmad/packmad.github.io/about.md

 But I studied and lived in [Genova](https://en.wikipedia.org/wiki/Genoa) and I consider it one of the most [magical](https://www.youtube.com/watch?v=Hg3Fq85azck) cities I've ever seen.

-So I have always lived with the scent of the sea, maybe it's the reason why I love swim and sail.
+So, I have always woken up with the scent of the sea!

-I’m proudly father of two twins: Francesco and Alessandro.
-They are born in 2010.
+I’m proudly father of two twins, Francesco and Alessandro, they are born in 2010 (I was 22).
+I discovered a new world through their eyes.

 I was a pro fighter until 2015, [K1](https://en.wikipedia.org/wiki/K-1) was my specialty.
 I won two belts: amateur [European Champion](http://www.ivg.it/2015/06/loanesi-alle-stelle-weekend-di-successi-per-il-polizzano-perlungher/) and professional [Italian Champion](http://www.ivg.it/2015/12/loano-ospita-linternational-fight-show/).
 But now I train my shots only for tasting the Italian food without getting fatter 🙂